 job’s requirements without an accommodation.

 Having to live with a disability is stressful enough without worrying about the effect it may have on your job.
 If you are disabled or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
 The best option is not to wait.
-Call our attorneys at 216-291-4744.
+Call our office at 866-797-6040.

 This employment law website is an